cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 where:

 - `component` - the affected Atmos component in the stack

 - `component_type` - the type of the component (`terraform` or `helmfile`)

 - `component_path` - the filesystem path to the `terraform` or `helmfile` component

 - `stack` - the affected Atmos stack

 - `spacelift_stack` - the affected Spacelift stack.
 It will be included only if the Spacelift workspace is enabled for the Atmos component in the
   Atmos stack in the `settings.spacelift.workspace_enabled` config

+- `atlantis_project` - the affected Atlantis project name.
+It will be included only if the Atlantis integration is configured in the `settings.atlantis` section in the component/stack config.
+Refer to [Atlantis Integration](/integrations/atlantis.md) for more details

 - `affected` - shows what was changed for the component.
 The possible values are:

   - `stack.vars` - the `vars` component section in the stack config has been modified